Description

 Which means for our asset as example:

-• Looking at the average days below previous high of 143 days in the last 5 years of Hedge Strategy, we see it is relatively higher, thus worse in comparison to the benchmark SPY (123 days)
+• The average time in days below previous high water mark over 5 years of Hedge Strategy is 144 days, which is greater, thus worse compared to the benchmark SPY (122 days) in the same period.

 Performance (YTD)